Misconduct: COREN suspends 2 engineers

 “Having considered the circumstances of this case, the respondent is hereby suspended from practicing as a registered engineer for a period of six months on count one and for a period of six months on count two, both to run concurrently, with effect from the date of this judgement/decision’’, the judgement read.

-Also, Ajibade who was brought before the tribunal on a three-count charge of using of designs that were not subjected to checks and approvals by superior officers/ engineers; relying on verbal instructions from the contractor, Zitts and Lords Limited without approved construction carried out on the construction of the Ravin Control Measures at Uyo Silo Complex, Akwa Ibom state; and sale of laterite belonging to the his employer without auhorisation and approval,was suspended for 12 months (one year).
+Also, Ajibade was brought before the tribunal on a three-count charge of using designs that were not subjected to checks and approvals by superior officers/ engineers; relying on verbal instructions from the contractor, Zitts and Lords Limited without approved construction carried out on the construction of the Ravin Control Measures at Uyo Silo Complex, Akwa Ibom state; and sale of laterite belonging to the his employer without authorisation and approval.

-Though, the 1st and 2nd count charges preferred against him were struck out for incompetence, the Tribunal held him liable for the sale oflaterite without authorization and approval of his employer and subsequently suspended him from practicing as a registered engineer for 12 months.
+Though, the 1st and 2nd count charges preferred against him were struck out for incompetence, the Tribunal held him liable for the sale of laterite without authorisation and approval of his employer and subsequently suspended him from practising as a registered engineer for 12 months.